Edward O'Hare: Medal of Honor flight

 In fact, O'Hare destroyed only three "Bettys": Uchiyama's, Mitani's, and Ito's.
 The last plane, however, was not yet finished.
 Ito's command pilot, Warrant Officer Chuzo Watanabe, regained enough control to level his damaged plane and attempted to crash it into Lexington.
 He missed, and flew into the water near the carrier at 17:12.
 Another three "Bettys" were damaged by O'Hare's attacks.
 Of these, Maeda and Kogiku safely landed at Vunakanau airdrome at 19:50, while Mori became lost in a storm and eventually ditched at Simpson Harbor at 20:10.

 With his ammunition expended, O'Hare returned to his carrier, and was fired on accidentally but with no effect by a .50-caliber machine gun from the Lexington.
 O'Hare's fighter had, in fact, been hit by only one bullet during his flight, the single bullet hole in F-15's port wing disabling the airspeed indicator.
 According to Thach, O'Hare then approached the gun platform to calmly say to the embarrassed anti-aircraft gunner who had fired at him, "Son, if you don't stop shooting at me when I've got my wheels down, I'm going to have to report you to the gunnery officer."

 In the opinion of Admiral Brown and of Captain Frederick C. Sherman, commanding the Lexington, Lieutenant O'Hare's actions may have saved the carrier from serious damage or even loss.
 By 19:00 all Lexington planes had been recovered except for two F4F-3 Wildcats shot down while attacking enemy bombers; both were lost while making steady, no-deflection runs from astern of their targets.
 The pilot of one fighter was rescued, the other went down with his aircraft.

 The F4F Wildcat O'Hare flew was BuNo.
-4031 as discovered in his Aviator Logbook.
-The side number was found out to be F-15 based on Captain Burt Stanley's Diary.
-After Lexington Returned to port, 4031 was transferred to VF-2 and flew from Lexington at Coral Sea.
-It was one of the 6 VF-2 Wildcats to survive as it landed on Yorktown.
-After Coral Sea it served in VF-42 and later Marine Air Group 23 before being struck in July 1944.
+4031 as discovered in his aviator’s logbook, while its side number was found out to be F-15 based on Captain Burt Stanley's diary.
+After Lexington returned to port, 4031 was transferred to VF-2 and flew from Lexington at Coral Sea.
+It was one of the six VF-2 Wildcats to survive Lexington‘s sinking, as it landed on Yorktown.
+After Coral Sea, it served in VF-42 and later Marine Air Group 23 before being struck off charge in July 1944.